lsst-sqre/nublado/docs/admin/fsadmin.rst

 Phalanx configuration
 =====================

-The ``fsadmin`` service has several configuration options that adminstrators may wish to modify; the two most likely are:
+The ``fsadmin`` service has several configuration options that administrators may wish to modify; the two most likely are:

 ``container.config.fsadmin.extraVolumes``
    Additional volumes to make available for mounting inside the fsadmin pod.